JanDeDobbeleer/oh-my-posh/README.md

 [![PS Gallery][psgallery-badge]][powershell-gallery]
 [![Documentation][docs-badge]][docs]

-What started as the offspring of [oh-my-posh][oh-my-posh] for PowerShell resulted in a cross platform, highly customizable and extensible prompt theme engine.
+What started as the offspring of [oh-my-posh2][oh-my-posh2] for PowerShell resulted in a cross platform, highly customizable and extensible prompt theme engine.
 After 4 years of working on oh-my-posh, a modern and more efficient tool was needed to suit my personal needs.